yassine128/InternalCheats/README.md

 <h1>Internal Cheats</h1>

 ## `✋` IMPORTANT
-> **Warning**: *The code in this repo is is explicitly for educational purposes.
+> **Warning**: *The code in this repo is explicitly for educational purposes.
 I am not responsible for anything that happens when you use this software. *

 This repository was created to archive and document all of my attempts to learn and develop cheats.
 This is a beginner friendly guide.